blastbeng/spotisub/README.md

 Spotify to subsonic Playlist Generator and Importer

+!!!
+WORK IN PROGRESS !!!

+The current release has all the base features, but it is still a work in progress, so expect bugs.

 ## Description

 Simple playlist generator based on spotify user and artists reccomendations with Subsonic API support